Satsukevich-Dzmitry/SSGPresentation/slides.md

 - You JS is still works.
 Parts of page can be rendered on client and be interactive.
 - Use Timers, LocalStorage, SessionStorage and onther browser-specific APIs with caution.
 - After user get his SSGed page hydration process happens and after it you will have CSA where everything else rendered by Client.
-- If you don't need SPA-like user experience but need good speed check Astro.
+- If you don't need SPA-like user experience but need good speed check out Astro.

 </v-clicks>